KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 the sleeping patterns within Aion.
 It threaded harmony
 through the stirrings of formlessness,
-giving rise to individuated structure where none had yet emerged.
+giving rise to coherent structure where none had yet emerged.

 Its gaze turns always toward **Aion**,
 calling all things to **remembrance**—